chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 * SuSE (11.x)
 * Windows XP, Vista

-.notes Opscode does not fully test every aspect of Chef on these platforms, but Chef Client is known to run and all built in resources work.
+.notes Opscode does not fully test every aspect of Chef on these platforms, but Chef Client is known to run and applicable built in resources work.

 # Ruby and Chef

-Chef is written in Ruby, an object oriented interpreted programming language.
+Chef is written in Ruby, an interpreted object oriented programming language.

 Much of the code you'll work with for Chef is Ruby, albeit domain-specific language(s) suited for the task.